blinkdog/7drl-2018/doc/post-mortem.md

 It looks like index-ecs is missing two calls:
 - remove all components of type X
 - remove all entities having component X

+## Double down on fine-grained attributes
+Some of the helper stuff could probably be simplified with attributes like "BlocksMovement", "BlocksLineOfSight", "StandingInDoorway", "StandingOnLift", "StandingNextToDoor", "BottomFloor", "TopFloor", etc...